Please submit your name and email to access this content

 Care must be taken to ensure that any required detention facilities do not become nuisances or health hazards.
 Stormwater quality management practices generally require more maintenance than stormwater quantity management practices.
 Detention facilities should be designed to require minimal maintenance, and maintenance responsibility must be clearly stated on the plans.
 Detention facilities may be designed to serve multiple purposes whereby runoff may be detained under wet-weather conditions, but also serve as common or recreational areas during dry-weather conditions.
 Where multi-purpose facilities are provided, or where flat grades or poorly draining soils are encountered, provisions for adequate low flow stormwater management system may be required.
 Where the retention/ detention facility is planned to be used as a lake, pond or stormwater quality management practice with a permanent pool, water budget calculations shall be performed and submitted to demonstrate that an adequate pool is expected during dry summer months.
 More detailed specifications on detention structures can be found in Volume 4 Section 6.

-All stormwater quantity and/or quality control BMPs must be located within public utility and drainage easements and must be maintained by the landowner or the homeowner’s association.
+All stormwater quantity and/or quality control SCMs must be maintained by the landowner or the homeowner’s association in perpetuity.

 A Maintenance Document must be submitted with the Grading Permit application and must include the following: